Best things to do in Vilnius, Lithuania

 15. Lithuania National Drama Theatre

 We can’t finish the list of the best things to do in Vilnius without mentioning the Lithuania National Drama Theater.
-No need to spend an evening there, however, Lithuania National Drama Theater is to see at least from the outside.
+No need to spend an evening there, however, Lithuania National Drama Theater needs to be seen at least from the outside.

 Vilnius is a real gem in Eastern Europe.
 It is a city that isn’t yet a very touristic destination but it is also one that has a unique beauty.
 I hope you enjoyed learning about things to do in Vilnius.